 “What is the best time of year to buy or sell real estate?”

-The classic line of thought, or belief, is that spring is the time to do it.
-I’m not really sure where this idea came from and most Realtors don’t do much to stop people from thinking this way because there are so many far more important misconceptions to clear up.
-In fact, I’ve heard quite a few Realtors use talk of the spring market as a motivator to get Sellers ready to sell.
+Realtors don’t do much to stop people from thinking that this is the best time to buy or sell.
+I’ll be generous and assume it’s because there are so many other bigger, more important misconceptions to clear up.
+I have, however, heard quite a few Realtors use talk of the spring market as a motivator to get Sellers ready to sell.
 I think this is a tactic that uses an existing belief to motivate people into doing something now rather than putting it off.
 You see, Realtors know that when people put things off it so often turns not doing it at all or worse yet, getting snagged by a different Realtor.

 Summer is usually a little more quiet than spring as most people are on the beach and later on the the summer many people are off on vacation.
 Somewhat fewer homes on the market but less Buyers too.
-No major advantage or disadvantage here.
+No major advantage or disadvantage here either.
+Some people might say that it’s more difficult because a lot of people are on vacation and once in a blue moon I get a curve ball because someone who needs to sign something is away for a week or two but to date I’ve always been able to hold deals together when that happens.

 Fall is usually a bit busier than the summer but not as busy as the spring.

 Sometime in November things usually slow right down as most people are focusing on the holidays at this point.
 Realtors are likely to take some time off at this time of year.
-Some Buyers follow the line of logic that any property that is on the market during the holidays must have some serious (desperate) Sellers so they are expecting to find something good.
-This is why I tell Sellers to keep it on the market anyway at this time of year if they can muster it because Buyers who think like that are serious about Buying and you don’t want to miss the timing for meeting those kind of Buyers.
+Some Buyers follow the line of logic that any property that is on the market during the holidays must have some serious (desperate) Sellers so they are expecting to find something good for cheap.
+A Seller might leave it up anyway just to attract such people knowing that there will in fact be fewer people looking at the property.
 Every strategy has a counter strategy and this is just one.
+If I were selling, unless the property is vacant I’d be likely to leave it until February as the activity is pretty low and it’s a lot of work keeping your home showing ready, for not that many showings.

-So ,back to my intial statement.
+So, back to my initial statement.
 Time your move around your life and your finances first as these will make a bigger difference than the other factors.
 There are many ins and outs to real estate and having the guidance of a seasoned pro helps you navigate the seas of information that you find online, via word of mouth or on the news.